gsrc1026/notifications-archive/README.md

 # notifications-archive
-This as an app for archiving push notifications from applications.
+This is an app for archiving push notifications from applications on a smartphone.